 BE SURE TO TRY MY EASY VEGAN BUTTER

 My Easy Vegan Butter recipe has taken on a life of it’s own over the past week or so.
 It has been so incredibly popular.
 Your feedback has been amazing and I have been inundated with pictures of hot buttery toast!
 If you haven’t tried it yet you can see how easy it is to make in this video:

 Now I want to see your pictures of creamy mashed potatoes atop saucy lentils!
-You can email them to me, Instragram me or Tweet me.
-I am @avirtualvegan.
+You can share them via Instagram.
 Use the #avirtualvegan so I don’t miss them.